The Island with Bear Grylls: Series 6: Treasure Island with Bear Grylls (2019)

-On 1 May 2018, it was confirmed at the end of the fifth series that The Island would return for a sixth series, set to air on 8 September 2019.
+On 1 May 2018, it was confirmed at the end of the fifth series that The Island would return for a sixth and final series, set to air on 8 September 2019.
 It was confirmed in February 2019 that for the first time there would be a winners cash prize and that the islanders will be against each other.
 It was also confirmed that the show will be renamed Treasure Island with Bear Grylls.
 In the course of series, £100,000 were parachuted from air to the island for the participants to find.
 Episode 44 'Surviving Treasure Island' was the last ever episode to air.

 Celebrity Island with Bear Grylls

 A celebrity version of The Island was first broadcast as part of a charity campaign for Stand Up to Cancer UK in September 2016.
-It was confirmed on 3 May 2017 that a second series of Celebrity Island with Bear Grylls, which aired later in August 2017 and will be raising money for Stand Up to Cancer as the first series did.
+It was confirmed on 3 May 2017 that a second series of Celebrity Island with Bear Grylls, which aired later in August 2017 and would raise money for Stand Up to Cancer as the first series did.

 There were three celebrity series which ran from 18 September 2016 to 7 October 2018.

-It also ceased operations for good.